Hackvyuha-HACKV55/TalentSleuth_Ai/README.md

 4.  **Configure Firebase:**
     *   Open `src/lib/firebase.ts`.
     *   Replace the placeholder `firebaseConfig` object with your actual Firebase project's configuration.
-You can find this in your Firebase project settings (Project settings > General > Your apps > Web app > SDK setup and configuration > Config). **The provided config in the file is for a sample project and should be replaced.**
+You can find this in your Firebase project settings (Project settings > General > Your apps > Web app > SDK setup and configuration > Config). **The provided config in the file is for a sample project and should be replaced if it's not already yours.**

 5.  **Set Up Environment Variables:**
     *   Create a new file named `.env` in the root directory of the project (if it doesn't exist).